 This policy covers the possession or consumption of alcoholic beverages by any individual on university lands and at university-controlled facilities during all University events.
-This policy is applicable to all events held on campus and University events off campus including those held in other municipalities, states, and nations.
-This does NOT apply to social gatherings held outside the scope of university employment or its mission.
+This policy is applicable to all events held on campus and

-&lt;sup>5 Wis.
+5 Wis.
 Stat. § 125.07(1)(a)(1).

-&lt;sup>6 Wis.
+6 Wis.
 Stat. § 125.07(4)(a).